Board of Zoning Appeals

 • Deliberation

-• Motion and Vote
+• Motion and vote

 BZA members have the authority to grant a lesser variance than requested upon finding justice shall be served.
 In addition, the BZA may require conditions related to the site, operation, and/or use to mitigate the impact of any variance.